 Around 1999, Microsoft launched a technology platform called "Pocket PC" for small organizer-sized devices or PDAs (personal digital assistants) running what is now called the Windows Phone operating system and applications.
 However, developments in the mobile phone market kind of overtook PocketPC, with people more keen to carry one integrated digital device, rather than a separate mobile phone and pocket computer.
 Such integrated devices are now most commonly called smartphones, and provide Internet access on typically via a three-to-four inch touchscreen, in addition to text message, camera and voice call functionality.
 Examples of smartphones include Apple iPhones, as well as phones that run the Google Android or Windows Phone 7 Series operating systems.

 It is getting increasingly difficult to categorize every kind of mobile computing device on the market.
 However, a final category can reasonably be identified to include the wide variety of music and video media players that are carried in many a pocket, as well as mobile games consoles.
 Some of these devices now also feature a web browser and Internet connectibity.
 Examples of media players include various models of Apple iPod, as well as devices from Creative and Sony.
-At present the most popular mobile games consoles are the various incarnations of the two-screen Nintendo DS, as well as the Play Station Portable or "PSP".
+At present the most popular mobile games consoles are the Playstation Vita from Sony and the two-screen 3DS from Nintendo.

 Laptops and netbooks, and to perhaps a lesser extent tablets, smartphones, media players and e-book readers, are all devices that most people would recognise as a mobile computer if they saw one.
 However, today computer processing power and wireless connectivity is increasingly also being integrated into devices that would in no reasonable context be recognisable as a computer.
 This leads us into the area of "ambient" mobile computing.